onap/oom-offline-installer/docs/InstallGuide.rst

 This document describes offline installation procedure for `OOM ONAP`_, which is done by the ansible based `Offline installer`_.

-Before you dive into the installation you should prepare the offline installer itself - the installer consists of at least two packages/resources.
-You can read about it in the `Build Guide`_, which provides the instructions for creating them.
+Before you begin the installation process you should prepare the offline installation packages.
+Please refer to the `Build Guide`_ for instructions on how to create them.

-This current version of the *Installation Guide* supports `El Alto release`_.

 -----

 Part 1.
 Prerequisites
 ---------------------

-OOM ONAP deployment has certain hardware resource requirements - `El Alto requirements`_:

-Community recommended footprint from `El Alto requirements`_ page is 16 VMs ``224 GB RAM`` and ``112 vCPUs``.
-We will not follow strictly this setup due to such demanding resource consumption and so we will deploy our installation across four nodes (VMs) instead of sixteen.
-Our simplified setup is definitively not supported or recommended - you are free to diverge - you can follow the official guidelines or make completely different layout, but the minimal count of nodes should not drop below three - otherwise you may have to do some tweaking to make it work, which is not covered here (there is a pod count limit for a single kubernetes node - you can read more about it in this `discussion <https://lists.onap.org/g/onap-discuss/topic/oom_110_kubernetes_pod/25213556>`_).
+OOM ONAP deployment has certain hardware resource requirements (See `Software requirements`_): general recommendations are ``224 GB RAM``, ``112 vCPUs`` and ``160GB`` of storage.
+The minimum count of nodes should not drop below three - otherwise you may have to do some tweaking to make it work, which is not covered here (there is a pod count limit for a single kubernetes node - you can read more about it in this `discussion <https://lists.onap.org/g/onap-discuss/topic/oom_110_kubernetes_pod/25213556>`_).

 Kubernetes cluster
 ~~~~~~~~~~~~~~~~~~